Mediation Services of Adams County

 The mission of Mediation Services of Adams County is to promote peaceful coexistence in Adams County through the principles of mediation, recognition and acceptance of differences, and productive communication.

 Our organization is composed of people who are committed to alternative dispute resolution.
 We believe in dignity and respect for all people involved in a dispute.
 We believe that effective mediation can transform relationships, truly enabling life changes.

 Our services are available to all regardless of socio-economic class, ethnicity or other considerations.
 While ability to pay is a secondary consideration, we believe that some investment by every participant is vital to a successful mediation.
 We will not knowingly put people at risk, either as participants or as mediators.

-MSAC will continue to hold Conflict Resolution and Mediation Training annually in order to provide opportunities for local organizations to gain expertise in communication, facilitation, and solution of internal and client problems.
+MSAC holds Conflict Resolution and Mediation training annually in order to provide opportunities for local organizations to gain expertise in communication, facilitation, and solution of internal and client problems.
 For custom-designed training, contact MSAC at 717-334-7312.